hanatos/vkdt/src/pipe/modules/colour/readme.md

 # colour processing

-this is a unified module to handle important things concerning colour.
+this is a unified module to handle important things concerning colour. the input is in camera rgb and the output will be rec2020.

+it supports two modes of operation: using 3x3 colour matrices and profiles created from spectral response curves of the cameras colour filter array (CFA). to use such a profile, first [create one for your camera using the profiling toolchain](../../../tools/clut/readme.md). then set the `matrix` parameter to `clut`. to route the profile data to the input here, there is a `clut.pst` preset.

-it works on camera rgb data, applies camera white balance coefficients and if desired a 3x3 matrix. this kind of input transform is known to be imprecise especially for saturated colours and produce all kinds of artifacts (say way out of gamut dark blue tones). to alleviate this, this module comes with a corrective radial basis function (RBF) applied after white balance and matrix. it allows to map arbitrary source to target points in 2d chromaticity space.
+the second, more simplistic mode of operation applies camera white balance coefficients and a 3x3 matrix. this kind of input transform is known to be imprecise especially for saturated colours and produce all kinds of artifacts (say way out of gamut dark blue tones). to alleviate this, this module comes with a corrective radial basis function (RBF) applied after white balance and matrix (or clut). it allows to map arbitrary source to target points in 2d chromaticity space.

 this mechanism is used for gamut mapping: a few points are sampled on the input rgb cube, converted to output, and then projected onto a desired